W. G. Bagnall: Electric locomotives

-Two Bagnall steam locomotives were converted to overhead electric for the Greaves Llechwyd Slate Mine.
-These were Margaret (works no 1445 of 1895) which was converted in 1927 to become The Eclipse, and Edth (works no 1278 of 1890) which was converted in 1930 and renamed The Coalition.
-Both locomotives survive and are at the Statfold Barn Railway.
+Two Bagnall steam locomotives were converted to overhead electric for the Greaves Llechwedd slate mine.
+These were Margaret (works no. 1445 of 1895) which was converted in 1927 to become The Eclipse, and Edith (works no. 1278 of 1890) which was converted in 1930 and renamed The Coalition.
+As of 2026, The Eclipse was at the Statfold Barn Railway, whilst The Coalition was at a private site undergoing restoration to running order, using battery power.

 Paraffin locomotives

 Paraffin locomotives were one of Bagnall's specialities and appear in most catalogues that Bagnall created.

 Scale models

 There are few W.G.
 Bagnall RTR (ready to run) locomotives and kit locomotives.
 Here are a few examples.

 Bachmann Branchline currently produce the OO gauge version of the LMS Fowler Class 3F which Bagnall built and Bachmann are currently manufacturing the Somerset and Dorset Joint Railway liveried Fowler 3F which has been correctly numbered to number 23 which is a number of one of the Bagnall 3Fs, it also features printed Bagnall name plates.

 Mercian Models produce possibly Bagnall's most advanced locomotive to date in 7mm scale (O gauge) The Victor/Vulcan locomotives are in two forms; the complete kit which features the body kit, frames, detailing, motor, gearbox and wheels, and the kit only option which features everything except the motor, gearbox and wheels.

 A Bagnall inspired 5" gauge live steam locomotive, known as the Sweet Pea, was designed by Jack Buckler, with the first drawings published in the magazine Engineering in Miniature in 1981.
 Later a 7.25"/7.5" gauge variant known as a Sweet William was created.

 In 2014, Hornby introduced a representation of a preserved four-wheeled Diesel shunter into their budget Railroad range utilising the body from "Dart" from the Thomas The Tank Engine range.